-For his work as the Colts interim coach for 12 games in 2012, Arians earned a special place in the hearts of the team’s fans.
-The franchise bottomed out at 2-14 in 2011 as Peyton Manning missed the season with a neck problem.
+For his work as the Colts' interim coach for 12 games in 2012, Arians earned a special place in the hearts of the team’s fans.
+The franchise had bottomed out at 2-14 in 2011 as Peyton Manning missed the season with a neck problem.

 It jettisoned the guy who ran the team, Bill Polian, his head coach, Jim Caldwell, and Manning.

-Owner Jim Irsay than hired Ryan Grigson and Chuck Pagano.
-Pagano hired his old friend, Arians, as his offensive coordinator and the organization drafted him an ultimate quarterback to groom in Luck.
+Owner Jim Irsay then hired Ryan Grigson and Chuck Pagano.
+Pagano hired his old friend Arians as his offensive coordinator, and the organization drafted him an ultimate quarterback to groom in Luck.